Disability & Pleasure

 You may of experienced rejection or hurt after disclosing a disability, but you’re better off without them.
 You know your worth and if someone is uncomfortable with your disability they aren’t worth your time and sexual energy.

 Don’t be afraid to be creative and try something new

-So we’ve explored our bodies, we love them fiercely and we know what we like its time to get our there and enjoy some safe, consensual and passionate sex.
+So we’ve explored our bodies, we love them fiercely and we know what we like its time to get out there and enjoy some safe, consensual and passionate sex.
 Don’t be afraid to try new things!
 Often when having sex with disabilities things might not go to plan, but don’t be disheartened trying again is part of the fun.
-Due to physical limitations or differences in our bodies abilities positions or techniques might not work for you and that’s ok, write it off and move on to another position.
+Due to physical limitations or differences in our body's abilities positions or techniques might not work for you and that’s ok, write it off and move on to another position.
 I recommend positions that are low impact on joints and strenuous.
 For example, my favourite is prone to the bone where I lie on my front and prop up my pelvis on pillows, this means I can position a toy in between my legs for stimulation, but none of my joints is holding my weight.
-I also enjoy positions where I’m lying on my side with my partner in front or behind me and then we get to explore each other body without too much movement.
+I also enjoy positions where I’m lying on my side with my partner in front or behind me and then we get to explore each other bodies without too much movement.
 Get creative and come up with new ideas together!

 Don’t forget to include mobility aids or positioning aids

 If you use a chair, walker, frame, crutches, perching stool, hoist or any other mobility aid don’t be afraid to incorporate this into sex.

 There’s an assumption that mobility aids aren’t sexy and shouldn’t be brought into intimate moments.
 I’m here to tell you to throw that assumption out the window, imagine your lap is pulled onto a wheelchair and your lovely person is embracing all of you.
 YUM.